Professional Governance Act (2018)

 - Section 1 - History of the BCIA

-- Section 3 - Governance and Management Philosophy
+- Section 3 - Governance/Management Philosophy and Conflict of Interest Policy

 - Section 5 - Committee Policies